CharlesTaylor7/hacker-news/README.md

 - Autoload new comments
 - mark comments as read / unread
 - prev, next, and parent buttons / links.
 (Can these be anchors?)
+- swap items, to ignore them.
+- sort by descendant count

 ## Technical Goals